-Attacks the person rather than the
+- Attacks the person rather than the person's behavior

-Vague or abstract assertions
+- Vague or abstract assertions

-Without illustrations
+- Without illustrations

-Ill-defined range of application
+- Ill-defined range of application

-Unclear impact and implications for action
+- Unclear impact and implications for action

 Situation

 Set the context.
 Help the person focus on what you are referring to.